mctinker/Map-Tasker/README.md

 For the "Get backup" (retrieve the Tasker XML file directly from your Android device) option to work, you must have the following prerequisites:

-- Both the MAC and Android devices must be on the same network.
+- Both the desktop and Android devices must be on the same network.

 - The [sample Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, and the server must be running (see Android notification: "HTTP Server Info...").
 Make sure to run the "launch" Task and enter your Google Drive ID.

 - The TaskerNet profile, [MapTasker List](https://shorturl.at/buvK6), must be imported into Tasker in order for the 'List XML Files' button to work.

-- Once the XML has been retrieved from your Android device, it is not necessary to keep retrieving it unless it has changed since it is automatically saved on your Mac.
+- Once the XML has been retrieved from your Android device, it is not necessary to keep retrieving it unless it has changed since it is automatically saved on your desktop.

 ### 3